Cranbaerry/A.R.E.S/README.md

 Thx to Afton (He doesn't have a GitHub ;-;) for helping me create the unlimited avatar favorites!

-Thx to [nesrak1](https://github.com/nesrak1/AssetsTools.NET) for the original "AssetTools.NET.dll" file that was edited by me and then packed into our HOTSWAP allowing for VRCA files to be compressed and decompressed!
+Thx to [nesrak1](https://github.com/nesrak1/AssetsTools.NET) for the original "AssetTools.NET.dll" file that was edited by FACS01 and then packed into our HOTSWAP allowing for VRCA files to be compressed and decompressed!

 Thx to [Requi](https://github.com/RequiDev) for [ReMod.Core](https://github.com/RequiDev/ReMod.Core), we use this as our button API within ARES!